jrmeyerhofer/LITA2017/Lesson_6/README.md

 # Lesson Five - Scraping the web

 In this lesson we'll learn how to scrape a website.
+We are going to scrape a fake catalog for book cover images.
+Here is the Fake Book Site: https://sites.google.com/meyerhofer.com/lita2017/home

 ## Lesson Steps

-**Background:** We are going to scrape a fake catalog for book cover images.
-Here is the Fake Book Site: https://sites.google.com/meyerhofer.com/lita2017/home

 1. Open Google Drive: https://drive.google.com
 2. Create a new Google Sheet and name our file: "LITA 2017 Scrape (Lesson Six)"